agutierrezcodes/agutierrezcodes/README.md

 ## Introduction
   <div id="intro">
     <p>
       Hello!
 My name is Abigail Gutierrez and I am a recent graduate from the University of Washington with my BS in Computer Science and Systems.
-I am passionate about programming, creating, and learning new tech :)  <br /> <br />
+I am passionate about programming and learning new tech :)  <br /> <br />
       <em>Currently seeking entry-level software development positions.</em>
     </p>
   </div>